matt-auckland/personal-site/posts/how-to-use-vue2-with-vite.md

   - Vite
 ---

 If you just want an example repo to clone, visit here: [https://github.com/matt-auckland/vite-vue2-starter](https://github.com/matt-auckland/vite-vue2-starter).
+I'd recommend using [degit](https://github.com/Rich-Harris/degit) to clone it.

 If you're wondering how to use Vue2 with Vite, read on.